An academic record is a formal transcript of your academic history at the University. You'll get a free transcript when you graduate.

 There are two types of academic record - unofficial and official.
 To get copies, login to the Web Enrolment System (WES).
 If you're encumbered, you won't have access to your academic record.

-You can access your past results and download an unofficial record anytime, in WES.
+At anytime, you can access your past results and download an unofficial record, in the Web Enrolment System.

 Delivery times are about 3 – 5 working days within Australia and can take 3 – 5 weeks overseas.